 Our cluster is now configured and we have given our user access to it as a standard user.
 Now let's deploy an application to the cluster.

-Deploy an application using GitOps.
+In this lesson we will: Deploy an application using GitOps.
 Make a change to the application configuration in Git.
 Confirm that our update has automatically applied.
+START